Bedlington: Rail

-Construction is currently underway on the construction of the Northumberland Line, which will reinstate passenger railway services from Ashington to Bedlington, Blyth, Seaton Delaval, Shiremoor and Newcastle.
-Passenger services are currently scheduled to begin operation in Bedlington in late 2024 or early 2025.
+Bedlington railway station is part of the Northumberland Line, which runs a passenger rail service between Ashington and Newcastle.
+This service began on 29 March 2026, with a 30 minute service each way Monday - Saturday, and a 60 minute service each way on Sundays.

 Road

 The A189 Spine Road sits about 1+1/2 mi east of the town centre and links Ashington, Blyth, Cramlington, Killingworth, Gosforth and Newcastle.
 The A1 is about 3 mi from the town centre and provides connectivity to Scotland and London.
 The town also has other roads like the A193, A1068, A1147 and the B1331.

 Education

 Bedlington is served by two secondary schools: Bedlington Academy (previously Bedlingtonshire Community High School) and St Benet Biscop Catholic Academy.
 They are both in Bedlington, but they do take in children from Stakeford, Guide Post, Choppington, Stannington and even areas of Morpeth.
 Bedlington is also served by three primary schools: Bedlington Station Primary School, Stead Lane Primary School and St Bede's Primary School.
 One of the few middle schools left in England is Meadowdale Academy.
 This is soon to change however as Meadowdale is to change to a primary school.
 The town of Bedlington also has two first schools: Whitley Memorial C of E School and Bedlington West End County First School.
 Whitley Memorial C of E School became a primary school at the start of the summer 2021 term.
 Pupils may also commute around 13 mi south to Newcastle upon Tyne if they choose to attend an independent school.